Home · water-heater

 Can an expansion tank reduce water pressure?

 Short answer: No. A properly installed water heater expansion tank cannot and will not lower water pressure in your house.
 The expansion tank's sole purpose is to absorb the increased water volume that occurs when cold water heats up inside your water heater tank.
 It's a passive safety device required by plumbing code in closed-loop systems.
+An expansion tank itself does not reduce water pressure; it only absorbs thermal expansion 1.

 If you experienced lower water pressure immediately after replacing or installing an expansion tank, the tank itself is not to blame - but the installation process may have caused or revealed other issues.